lywgit/lywgit.github.io/content/wistron/index.md

 showPagination = false
 +++

-I have worked in Wistron corporation for 5+ year as a software engineer (2018 - 2024) .
+I was a software engineer at Wistron corporation for ~6 years (2018-2024).
-Our team focused on implementing ML/AI solutions for domain users of our company.
+Our team focused on implementing ML/AI solutions for different domains in our company.
+It was a great journey.

-This figure shows an overview of the projcts in which I have participated.
+This figure summarizes the major projects I have participated in.
 ![projects](wistron_projects.png "AI/ML Projects <br> (Right click, Open Image in New Tab to view original-size image)")